-Ben Bradlee Jr. has recently completed a biography of Ted Williams, now out from Little, Brown on December 3, 2013.
+Ben Bradlee Jr. is the author of the New York Times best-selling biography The Kid: The Immortal Life of Ted Williams, published by Little, Brown on December 3, 2013.

 He spent 25 years, from 1979 to 2004, with The Boston Globe 10 years as a reporter and 15 as an editor.